sergiozeppo/rss-puzzle/presentation/presentation.md

 Your alarm clock has just rung, and the coffee machine has already started brewing your coffee A smoke detector sensed the danger and immediately reported to the security company.
 Smart bulbs take into account the level of light around them and adjust their own brightness.

+Until recently, access to the Internet was limited via devices like the desktop, tablet or smartphone.
+But now with IoT, practically all appliances can be connected to the Internet and monitored remotely.

+IoT - It is a system of interconnected devices that transfer and exchange data over a wireless network without any human intervention.
+The things in Internet of Things could be the AC, mentioned earlier, doorbell, thermostats, smoke detectors, water heaters and many other detectors, radiomodules and sensors.